 - If you don’t have buttermilk on hand, you can make some by pouring 1 tablespoon white vinegar into a liquid measuring cup, then adding milk until you have 1 cup.
 Stir and let sit for 5-10 minutes, until the milk thickens slightly (it won’t be as thick as buttermilk).

-Did you make my double chocolate muffins?
+Did you make my gluten free chocolate muffins?
 Tag me on Instagram @justastastyblog and #justastastyblog.